FLASH FICTION ONLINE IS CURRENTLY OPEN TO ALL SUBMISSION CATEGORIES!

 Payment and Rights

-As of April 1, 2014, we pay sixty dollars ($60) per story.
-This payment provides us with first electronic rights, including HTML, PDF, plain text, print and MP3 (audio) formats.
-Distribution will be through this Web site and a variety of other electronic and print means, including but not exclusively epub, mobi, pdf, ibook and print.
+As of September 30, 2019, we pay eighty dollars ($80) per story for original fiction.
+Original fiction means ‘previously unpublished.’
+This payment provides us with first electronic rights, including HTML, PDF, plain text, and MP3 (audio) formats.
+Distribution will be through the Flash Fiction Online website and a variety of other electronic means, including but not exclusively epub, mobi, and pdf.
 This payment also provides us with a non-exclusive one-time right to publish the stories in an anthology.
-For reprints, we pay $.02 (two cents) per word for nonexclusive rights.
+For reprints, we pay $.02 (two cents) per word for non-exclusive rights.